U.S. National Indoor Championships: History

-New York

 In 1900 a men's doubles event was added and the tournament moved to the Seventh Regiment Armory in Manhattan, New York, where it was played on a wood court until 1963 with the exception of 1941 (Coliseum in Oklahoma City) and from 1942 until 1945 when no tournament was held due to World War II.

-Salisbury

 When the Seventh Regiment Armory was closed for renovations a new venue for the tournament had to be selected by the USLTA.
 In 1964 the tournament moved to Salisbury, Maryland, and was organized by Jimmy Connors' manager Bill Riordan.

-Memphis

 The last move occurred after the 1976 tournament, when Memphis became the host of the event and was the location of the tournament until its end in 2014.
 The men's tournament was part of the Grand Prix tennis circuit between 1976 and 1989 before becoming an ATP Tour event.

-2014 changes

 The 2013 tournament was the last combined men's and women's tournament and was held February 16–24, 2013, at The Racquet Club of Memphis.
 Marina Erakovic was the last woman to win the title.
 In 2014 the WTA event moved to Rio de Janeiro.
-The men's tournament lost its ATP World Tour 500 series certification, which also moved to Rio de Janeiro, but continued an ATP 250 event known as the Memphis Open.
+The men's tournament lost its ATP World Tour 500 series certification, which also moved to Rio de Janeiro, but continued as an ATP 250 event known as the Memphis Open, taking over the ATP 250 sanction from the SAP Open in San Jose.